Student Residences Policies

 responsibilities for themselves and others.
 Residents’ conduct, in and out of the residence facility, must be safe, considerate of others’ rights, and in accord with the University’s other policies, the Residence License Agreement, and applicable law.

 Smoking is prohibited in all University student residences.
-Additionally, any device such as hookah pipes, shisha pipes, bongs, roach clips, or any type of water pipe, or any object filled with water through which smoke is drawn is also prohibited.
+Additionally, any device such as hookah pipes, shisha pipes, bongs, e-cigarettes or any type of water pipe, or any object filled with water through which smoke is drawn is also prohibited.

 Noise Policy/Quiet Hours

 An atmosphere conducive to study and sleep is necessary in the residences.
 The general expectation is that the residences will be quiet at all times.
 The residences will observe specific quiet hours from 6 p.m. to 8 a.m., seven days a week, other than during reading and final examination periods, when twenty-four-hour quiet hours will be observed.
 During the quiet hours, there may be no amplified music (or other sounds) emanating from a room, apartment, or suite within the residences, including noise from televisions, computers, or other electronic devices.
 At no time may music (or other sounds) be played from windows or in halls of residences.

 Noise is a very serious problem in an academic environment, and residents who are careless in their responsibility toward others will be dealt with appropriately.
 A particular problem is stereos played at loud volume.
 Students who bring stereos must also bring headphones.
 Speakers may not exceed twelve inches by twenty inches.
 Under no circumstances may speakers be placed and played in windows or halls of residences.
 Students disturbing others will be subject to disciplinary actions, including, but not limited to, expulsion from the residential system.
 In addition, sound reproduction equipment utilized in a manner that disturbs others is subject to immediate impoundment, pending its removal from campus by its owner.